blwatkins/blwatkins.github.io/learn-to-code/version-control/git/github/_posts/2025-05-20-create-and-clone-a-github-repository.md

   - new repository
 ---

-[GitHub](https://github.com/) “is a developer platform that allows developers to create, store, manage and share their code...providing the distributed version control of Git”.
+[GitHub](https://github.com/) is a developer platform that allows developers to create, store, manage and share their code, providing the distributed version control of Git.
 Using Git and GitHub together, a developer can update their code, track changes, create issues, build deployment workflows, and review and accept changes to their code from developers around the world.

 In this tutorial, we will walk through how to create a new GitHub repository and how to clone the repository to our local machine.